18 mobile push notification examples to inspire you

 Now that we’ve covered the basics, we want to show you some strong push notifications we’ve come across and take a look at what makes them great.

-How to build the optimal mix of mobile customer communication channels
+How to build the perfect mix of mobile customer communication channels

 18 fantastic examples of mobile push notifications